 - Let faucets drip.
 Allowing indoor faucets to drip slowly when temperatures are forecast to drop below freezing can prevent pressure from building up in internal pipes.
 This is especially important if pipes happen to freeze outside.

 - Avoid temperature extremes.
 Avoid being too aggressive when setting the thermostat.
-Keeping the temperature above roughly 45 degrees will prevent internal pipes from freezing while still saving money.
+Keeping the temperature roughly above 45 degrees will prevent internal pipes from freezing while still saving money.
 In the event of extremely cold spells, simply try to maintain a constant temperature in your home.

 - Drain exterior faucets.
 You already disconnected all the hoses, but don’t forget to drain those outdoor faucets.
 Water that freezes and ruptures inside the lines can cause tens of thousands of dollars in damage.
 An extra step of caution is to shut off water flow to all exterior faucets and drains.